All information pending until Mandatory Catalog Copy from the California State University is received and this catalog is updated.

 - Student Conduct

 The federal Family Educational Rights and Privacy Act of 1974 (20 U.S.C.
-1232g) and regulations adopted thereunder (34 C.F.R.
-99) set out requirements designed to protect students’ privacy in their records maintained by the campus.
-The statute and regulations govern access to certain student records maintained by the campus and the release of such records.
-The law provides that the campus must give students access to most records directly related to the student, and must also provide opportunity for a hearing to challenge the records if the student claims they are inaccurate, misleading, or otherwise inappropriate.
+1232g) (FERPA) and regulations adopted thereunder (34 C.F.R.
+99) set out requirements designed to protect students’ privacy in their educational records maintained by the campus.
+The statute and regulations govern access to certain student records maintained by the campus and the release of those records.
+FERPA provides that the campus must give students access to most records directly related to the student, and must also provide opportunity for a hearing to correct the records if the student claims they are inaccurate, misleading, or otherwise inappropriate.
 The right to a hearing under this law does not include any right to challenge the appropriateness of a grade determined by the instructor.
 FERPA generally requires the campus obtain a student’s written consent before releasing personally identifiable data pertaining to the student.
 The campus has adopted a set of policies and procedures governing implementation of FERPA and the regulations.
 Copies of these policies and procedures may be obtained at the Office of the University Registrar.
 Among the information included in the campus statement of policies and procedures is: (1) the student records maintained and the information they contain; (2) the campus official responsible for maintaining each record; (3) the location of access lists indicating persons requesting or receiving information from the record; (4) policies for reviewing and expunging records; (5) student access rights to their records; (6) procedure for challenging the content of student records; and (7) the student’s right to file a complaint with the Department of Education.
 The Department of Education has established an office and review board to investigate complaints and adjudicate violations.
 The designated office is: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C.
 20202-5920.

 California State University, Fresno has adopted provisions for the conduct of research